xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges23.md

 ### Changed return value of `TO_BOOL`

 The AQL function `TO_BOOL` now always returns *true* if its argument is a array or an object.
-In previous versions of ArangoDB, the function returned *false* for empty arrays or for objects without attributes.
+In previous versions of AvocadoDB, the function returned *false* for empty arrays or for objects without attributes.

 ### Changed return value of `TO_NUMBER`

 The AQL function `TO_NUMBER` now returns *null* if its argument is an object or an array with more than one member.
-In previous version of ArangoDB, the return value in these cases was 0. `TO_NUMBER` will return 0 for empty array, and the numeric equivalent of the array member's value for arrays with a single member.
+In previous version of AvocadoDB, the return value in these cases was 0. `TO_NUMBER` will return 0 for empty array, and the numeric equivalent of the array member's value for arrays with a single member.

 ### New AQL keywords

-The following keywords have been added to AQL in ArangoDB 2.3:
+The following keywords have been added to AQL in AvocadoDB 2.3:

 - *NOT*
 - *AND*
 - *OR*

-Unquoted usage of these keywords for attribute names in AQL queries will likely fail in ArangoDB 2.3.
+Unquoted usage of these keywords for attribute names in AQL queries will likely fail in AvocadoDB 2.3.
 If any such attribute name needs to be used in a query, it should be enclosed in backticks to indicate the usage of a literal attribute name.